nismod/energy_demand/README.rst

 HIRE has been developped within the MISTRAL project.
-A previous model has been developped within NISMOD by Pranab et al..(MOREINFO)歐HIRE develops this model further into a high temporal and spatial model.
+A previous model has been developped within NISMOD by Pranab et al..(MOREINFO).
+HIRE develops this model further into a high temporal and spatial model.